Voiceover assisted tests

 You can ask for a voiceover in one of 20 languages if:

 - your first language is not English

 - you cannot read or understand written English well

 A voiceover lets you hear the theory test instructions and questions through headphones.

 The questions will be read out to you automatically.
 You can hear the possible answers by clicking on the text on the screen.

 You can hear the questions as many times as you like – just click on the text of the question again.

 If there is no voiceover for the language you need, you can ask to have an interpreter assisted theory test.

-The call centre agent should be able to tell you the names and contact details of the relevant DVA approved interpreters.
+The call centre agent will provide you with the name and contact details of the relevant DVA approved interpretation agency.

-You have to arrange a test date with the interpreter and pay any fees they charge.
+You have to arrange a test date with the interpretation agency and pay any fees they charge.